 Russ Columbo relaxing with a draft, probably on the set of "Wake Up and Dream" in the summer of 1934.

 With Lombard's encouragement Russ now decided to take additional voice lessons to strengthen his baritone voice not only for the role of Gaylord Ravenal in "Showboat" but also to sing opera professionally in the future, a goal that he had secretly held since childhood.
 A newspaper article written at the time expressed concern that he not forget his popular music roots or loose his incredibly smooth sound in the process.
 The writer pointed out that while there were many good opera singers there was only one Russ Columbo.

+According to Hollywood reporter Cecil Deane, Carole Lombard took charge of the arrangements for Russ' funeral.
 Russ's pall bearers included Stuart Peters, Carole's brother; Walter Lang, the film director and future husband of Madalynne Fields, Carole's friend, (He would later direct the film version of "The King and I"); actors Gilbert Roland and Zeppo Marx, (substituting for director, Lowell Sherman, who fell ill and had to cancel.
 Sherman died later that year.); musician, Sheldon Keate Callaway; and singer, Bing Crosby.
 The pall of white gardenias, Russ's favorite flower, was given by Carole as an expression of her love.
 The same flowers were also worn by all of the pall bearers.